Human Capital

 Jobs

 The series of Madagascar Integrated Growth Poles Projects have supported the development of private sector in Madagascar in the targeted regions and in the tourism, agribusiness and digital sectors.
 More than $27 million of private investments were leveraged, and more than 20,000 formal jobs were created.
 In terms of direct support to firms, more than 800 startups and small and medium-sized enterprises (SMEs) benefited from technical assistance as well as financial resources to support their growth and expansion.
-During the COVID-19 pandemic, about 280 of these businesses that were operating in the tourism sector received specific training to maintain their competitiveness as well as financial support to ¡°keep the light on¡± during a period of high uncertainty.
-In addition, more than 23,000 employees in the tourism sector received dedicated and tailored training on several subjects to help maintain their skills during the pandemic.
 More than 28,000 agricultural producers working in selected cash crops or aquaculture have been supported by the projects to improve their productivity and market access.
 The projects also contributed to an increase in the value of exports from the main agribusiness value chains supported (including cocoa, pink pepper, sea cucumber, seaweed, (cape) peas, pink pepper, vanilla, and honey) by more than 35% and to more than $13 million in additional income for smallholders.
 The fourth iteration of the series is currently implemented under the

 Sustainable Development

-The aims for multi-sectoral development activities to build resilience, while supporting local government institutions and decentralization processes and building state presence and leadership for sustainable development.
+The aims for multi-sectoral development activities to build resilience while supporting local government institutions and decentralization processes and building state presence and leadership for sustainable development.
 Having delivered a drought emergency response with 50,000 households supported in re-starting agricultural production, those same households are now being facilitated to form small-scale agricultural associations and to access promising new value chains.
 Commune infrastructure ¨C offices and equipment ¨C has been completed in 29 target communes.
-134 commune local development committees are now running and have identified and completed 29 small-sale infrastructure investments to support local development ¨C including clinics, schools, and marketplaces ¨C with a further 206 on course.
-With regards to larger resilient infrastructure, work has begun on the rehabilitation of a water distribution pipeline, on a 2000 ha reforestation program and on the stabilization of 800ha of sand dunes, where coastal erosion if encroaching onto agricultural land.
+134 commune local development committees are now running and have identified and completed 51 small-sale infrastructure investments to support local development ¨C including clinics, schools, and marketplaces ¨C with a further 288 on course.
+With regards to larger resilient infrastructure, work has begun on the rehabilitation of a water distribution pipeline, on a 2000 ha reforestation program and on the stabilization of 800ha of sand dunes, where coastal erosion is encroaching onto agricultural land and on the rehabilitation of 2000ha of irrigation systems.

 Infrastructure